Who we are

 - To support a sustainable health and care system in England.
 We work with partners and support system transformation that aims to close gaps in health and wellbeing; care and quality; and finance and efficiency.

 UCLPartners is unique because it facilitates the improvement of healthcare through a range of clinical and academic designated roles.
-It is an Academic Health Science Centre (AHSC), Academic Health Science Network (AHSN) and manages postgraduate medical and dental education for north east London.
+It is an Academic Health Science Centre (AHSC) and an Academic Health Science Network (AHSN).
 It is also aligned with the NIHR Collaboration for Leadership in Applied Health Research and Care (CLAHRC) North Thames, the NIHR Clinical Research Network (CRN) North Thames and the North Thames NHS Genomic Medicine Centre.
 It is the only organisation in the country to align these NHS and Department of Health designated roles under one umbrella.
 By aligning these functions, UCLPartners is able to maximise opportunities to translate innovation into health and wealth benefits for patients.

 When UCLPartners was first created in 2009 the founding partners recognised the need and challenge to learn and apply partnership skills for the overall benefit of the populations served.
 This continues to be the sustaining foundation on which our work is built and today, partnership approaches to health and care challenges and the need for every partner to develop and utilise these skills are at the forefront of the national and global agenda in discovery science, innovation into practice and population health.